Murder of Muriel McKay: Investigation

-When police arrived, the burglary case was quickly upgraded to a kidnapping after investigators found items that were foreign to the house: Elastoplast, twine, a newspaper and a billhook.
-After the phone was repaired at 1am, a caller identifying himself as 'M3' (supposedly short for Mafia 3) contacted the house and demanded a £1 million ransom.
-Over the next forty days, M3 made eighteen more calls, demanding to speak to either Alick or their children Ian and Dianne, and sent three letters (postmarked in Tottenham or Wood Green) demanding the money while repeatedly threatening to kill Muriel.
-Five letters written by Muriel and pleading for compliance were enclosed as 'proof' that she was alive, as were three pieces cut from her clothing.
+When police arrived, the burglary case was quickly upgraded to a kidnapping after investigators found several items that were foreign to the house: Elastoplast, twine, a newspaper, and a billhook.
+After the telephone was repaired at 1 am, a caller identifying himself as "M3" (said to stand for Mafia 3) contacted the house and demanded a £1 million ransom.
+Over the next 40 days, M3 made 18 further calls, asking to speak to either Alick or their children Ian and Dianne, and sent three letters (postmarked in Tottenham or Wood Green) demanding the money while repeatedly threatening to kill Muriel.
+Five letters written by Muriel and pleading for compliance were enclosed as "proof" that she was alive, as were three pieces cut from her clothing.

 Two successive attempts to deliver half of the ransom money were unsuccessful.
 The first, on the A10 road on 1 February 1970, was abandoned due to a large police presence in the area.

-For the second attempt on 6 February 1970, the kidnappers specifically asked for Dianne to make the drop off, as she was always at the forefront of communication with the McKay family.
-However, following M3's detailed instructions, two disguised police officers (instead of Dianne) placed the ransom consisting of two lots of £500,000 (primarily composed of fake banknotes) in two suitcases and left them at a telephone box in Church Street in Tottenham, where they would receive further instructions.
-At 4:00 pm, M3 rang and instructed to take the ransom money to a second phone box in Bethnal Green.
-There, M3 rang again and instructed the officers to take the London Underground to Epping, where they were to take the money to yet another phone box.
-Upon their arrival at the phone box in Epping, M3 rang and instructed the officers to take a taxi to a used car yard with a garage in Bishop's Stortford where they were instructed to leave the cases next to a minivan that would be parked there on the garage forecourt.
+For the second attempt on 6 February, the kidnappers specifically asked for Dianne to make the drop-off, as she had been at the forefront of communication with the McKay family.
+Following M3's detailed instructions, two disguised police officers (instead of Dianne) placed the ransom, consisting of two lots of £500,000 (primarily composed of fake banknotes), in two suitcases and left them at a telephone box in Church Street in Tottenham, where they were to await further instructions.
+At 4 pm, M3 rang and instructed them to take the money to a second phone box in Bethnal Green.
+There, M3 rang again and directed the officers to take the London Underground to Epping, where they were to proceed to yet another phone box.
+Upon their arrival in Epping, M3 rang and instructed them to take a taxi to a used car yard with a garage in Bishop's Stortford, where they were told to leave the cases next to a minivan that would be parked on the forecourt.